jopo666/Tools_and_Scripts/README.md

 * checks if the image is a z-stack and calls either a 2D or 3D watershed
 * uses the built-in watershed to separate objects in 2D images
-* uses the MorphoLibJ 3D watershed to separate bianry objects in 3D
+* uses the MorphoLibJ 3D watershed to separate binary objects in 3D

 #### ImageTools